GirishHosalli/aic1/README.md

 ### Google Gemini
 Google LLM Gemini works in a couple of key ways:
-* Multimodal Understanding: Gemini model is trained on a massive dataset that includes text, code, audio, images, and video all together.
+Multimodal Understanding: Gemini model is trained on a massive dataset that includes text, code, audio, images, and video all together.
 This lets it understand the connections between these different information types.
-* Unified Training Approach: Traditionally, multimodal AI involved training separate models for each data type and then somehow stitching them together.
+Unified Training Approach: Traditionally, multimodal AI involved training separate models for each data type and then somehow stitching them together.
 Gemini ditches this approach.
 It uses a single, unified training process that lets it learn how these different data types relate to each other from the start.
-* Gemini is a neural network architecture specifically designed for processing and understanding text.
+Gemini is a neural network architecture specifically designed for processing and understanding text.
 However, Gemini's additional training on other data types makes it much more versatile than a standard LLM.

-Google says right at the has the disclaimer "Gemini will not always get it right.
+Google has the disclaimer "Gemini will not always get it right.
 Gemini may give inaccurate or offensive responses.
 When in doubt, use the Google button to double-check Gemini's responses."

 ## Results